 Property Table Notation

-Throughout Section Error!
-Reference source not found., tables are used to describe the properties of each data model class.
+Throughout Section 3, tables are used to describe the properties of each data model class.
 Each property table consists of a column of names to identify the property, a type column to reflect the datatype of the property, a multiplicity column to reflect the allowed number of occurrences of the property, and a description column that describes the property.
 Package prefixes are provided for classes outside of the AS Object data model (see Section 1.2.2).

 Note that if a class is a specialization of a superclass, only the properties that constitute the specialization are shown in the property table (i.e., properties of the superclass will not be shown).
 However, details of the superclass may be shown in the UML diagram.